-Blue-green algae occur naturally in many lakes and rivers and have been found in parts of lakes Mead and Mohave.
+Blue-green algae occur naturally in many lakes and rivers.
+While no toxic algae has been found in Lake Mead or Lake Mohave in 2019, they have been found in parts of the lakes in past years.
 Algae are more abundant in summer and may appear as green or yellow streaks or scum on the surface of the water or as green globs or streaks floating below the surface.
 Algae may produce toxins.

 As a precaution, recreational visitors should follow a few safety tips where algae are present:

 The algae and the water around it can cause allergic reactions and illness in pets and people.
 Symptoms include eye and skin irritation, rashes and abdominal pain, cramps and diarrhea.
 Contact your doctor or veterinarian if you or your pets have symptoms or sudden illness.

 According to the Southern Nevada Water Authority, the algae do not pose a threat to Southern Nevada's drinking water.
 The SNWA's treatment plants utilize both ozone and chlorine, which represent the two most effective water treatment processes, and it will prevent algae from entering the community's water system.